 11:20 am PST Keynote address: Chris Elvidge (Colorado School of Mines)

-12:00 pm PST Session 3: Nighttime lights: applications and impact evaluation (Part II)
+12:00 pm PST Session 3: Nighttime lights: applications in development research and operations (Part II)

 1:10 pm PST Closing remarks